Around a year ago, millions of employers worldwide had to make a sudden and unprecedented shift to home office amid the coronavirus pandemic.

 Be Flexible

-Due to work from home setup, regular work hours might not be suitable for many people.
+Due to the work-from-home setup, regular work hours might only suit a few people.

-As a team manager, you have to trust your team and give them the flexibility to get work done on time and help them be the most productive.
+As a team manager, you must trust your team, give them the flexibility to finish work on time, and help them be the most productive.

-Being flexible with working hours might result in enhanced productivity and help them avoid burnout.
+Being flexible with working hours might enhance productivity and help them avoid burnout.

-Instead of focussing on active hours, focus on productivity and the result of your employees.
+Instead of focusing on active hours, focus on productivity and the results of your employees.

 Encourage & Embrace Diversity